 Both series are available to watch now on Netflix.
 The third series, which will see Olivia Colman and Tobias Menzies take over as the Queen and the Duke of Edinburgh, is expected to air in 2019.

-The Crown.
+Claire Foy and Matt Smith star in the award-winning Netflix series, The Crown.
 (Photo by Robert Viglasky / Netflix)

 The Last Kingdom